top of page

 In collaboration with Brenna Winters

-grafted bench design build - april 2022
+Grafted bench design build - April 2022

 Completed in a team of five, this set of benches' purpose was to remediate the harsh, unwelcoming design of the planters along Durham Street, downtown Sudbury Ontario.
 The modular pieces are made with 2x3” members on edge, attached by a threaded rod running the width of the bench.
 The elevated piece can be used as a table, with wheelchair accessibility on the one side, or it can be used for additional seating.